HIE-Whitepaper

 For more details on enabling Role-Based-Access-Control and federation of identities, see the security and privacy slide decks 1 and 2 and the Security and Privacy Profiles Introduction is long-form narrated.

 Privacy Consents may need to be expressed in a way that all parties in a Document Exchange can understand.
-IHE has published the Basic Patient Privacy Consents (BPPC) Profile that can be used to enable basic privacy consent controls, and Advanced Patient Privacy Consents APPC that can encode more complex rules specific to a patient consent.
-The encoding of Consent and advanced rules in FHIR “Consent” resource is possible but has not yet been profiled by IHE.
+IHE has published the Basic Patient Privacy Consents BPPC Profile that can be used to enable basic privacy consent controls, Advanced Patient Privacy Consents APPC that can encode more complex rules specific to a patient consent, and Privacy Consent on FHIR PCF that uses FHIR Consent resource with profiles for Basic, Intermediate, and Advanced Consents with OAuth enforcement profiles.

 Some examples of the type of policy that can be necessary for Patient Privacy Consents are: